kyma-project/test-infra/cmd/image-builder/README.md

 Image Builder supports pushing images to internal (restricted) registries.
 When `use-restricted-registry` is enabled, Image Builder pushes to the following repositories:

-> [!NOTE]
-> The restricted *push* repositories below are writable only by the Image Builder pipeline.

 - Pull-request builds: `europe-docker.pkg.dev/kyma-project/kyma-restricted-images-dev`
 - Push builds: `europe-docker.pkg.dev/kyma-project/kyma-restricted-images-prod`

+> [!NOTE]
+> These restricted *push* repositories are writable only by the Image Builder pipeline.

-### Obtaining the image pull URL
+### Obtaining the Image Pull URL

-After a successful build the final image URI is printed in the build output and job summary.
+After a successful build, the final image URI is printed in the build output and job summary.
 Use that URI to pull the image.
-The general URI format is:
+The general URI format is the following:

 ```
 europe-docker.pkg.dev/kyma-project/<repository>/<image-name>:<tag>